quasarframework/quasar-testing/README.md

 If you ever need to review your choices you can take a look at `quasar.extensions.json`.

-If you don't want to install the base package, you don't have to do so.
-You can install each test harness app extension individually.
-They are completely standalone.
+> If you don't want to install tha base package or have any problems with it whatsoever, you can install each test harness app extension individually as they are completely standalone.

-**NOTE: Before 1.0.0-rc.0, the command to run the test is `quasar run @quasar/testing test -- [args for command here]`**

 ## Updating / Resetting